dijasila/GPAW/doc/documentation/pdos/pdos.rst

 electrons contained in the region ascribed to atom `a` (more efficiently computed using ``calc.get_wigner_seitz_densities(spin)``.
-Notice that the domain ascribed to each atom is deduced purely on a geometrical criterion.
+Notice that the domain ascribed to each atom is deduced purely on a geometric criterion.
 A more advanced scheme for assigning the charge density to atoms is the :ref:`bader analysis` algorithm (all though the Wigner-Seitz approach is faster).